jcpst/run-task/README.md

 ## Usage

-`run-task` returns a function that has an object parameter, with the keys being tasks and the values being functions for those tasks.
+`run-task` returns a function that takes an object as an argument.
+The keys are the names of tasks and the values are functions for those tasks.

 Execute using `node [script] [tasknames]`: